kolhesamiksha/Web_Srapping/README.md

 3. after inspecting the webpage and going under the tags using findall() gives the us the data.
 4. extracted data get converted into dataFrame hence .csv file.

-### Best Data Science Channel on Youtube.
+### Best Data Science Channel on Youtube webscraping using Youtube API
-In this Task using youtube api and best data science youtubers channel id's are collected about 10 best recommended channels are selected.
+In this Task using youtube api and best data science youtubers channel id's are collected & about 10 best recommended channels are selected.
 After that googleapiclient method has a module built that scrapes the channel data into json format/Dictionary and then converted into DataFrame.did Data Visualization over the collecetd data.
 The best of best youtube channel is chosen as per the viewers, subscribers, likes, dislikes, no_of_videos uploaded, year of start etc...

 1. created A Youtube API acess key/developer key for Youtube using google cloud